gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-matrix-vs-math.md

 };
 ```

-and we could create a matrix4x4 from 4 of them
+and we could create a matrix 4x4 from 4 of them

 ```c++
 // C++